Aglglg/WW_Mod_UltraPerfFix/README.md

+## Fix Mod Textures on Wuthering Waves Ultra Performance Graphic Setting
-# If you wanna fork/continuing/contributing to this fixer tool
+### If you wanna fork/continuing/contributing to this fixer tool
 Before dumping the textures
 Please do:
 1. Make sure on your Engine.ini wuwa config.
 There's line r.Streaming.FullyLoadUsedTextures=1